kernelcrash/dragon-rom-and-floppy-emulator/README.md

 When E goes low (-ve edge) it triggers TIM4 (PB7) to generate a one-pulse in 190 or so nanoseconds.
 The one-pulse comes out of PB6.
 PB6 is connected to PC4 to generate an EXTI4 interrupt.
-What this all means is that the first line of the EXTI4 interrupt handler is often executed 290ns or from the fall of E. That may seem silly as generally E is low for about 550ns when the 6809E is clocked at 0.9MHz.
+What this all means is that the first line of the EXTI4 interrupt handler is often executed 290ns or so from the fall of E. That may seem silly as generally E is low for about 550ns when the 6809E is clocked at 0.9MHz.
 But if a program uses 'the speed poke', then E is potentially low for half the time (ie. 280-ish ns).
 Either way, at the start of the EXTI4 interrupt